shams-nahid/My-Daily-AWS-Study/Cloudfront And Global Accerator/03 Global Accelerator.md

 ### Problem

 - When we have an `Application` in another region, we have to reach that application through lots of `ISP Provider`
+- When `EC2` has a `Public IP` and some regions having difficulties with this `Public IP` access
+  - Since `AWS Accelerator` is using `Any Cast`, this problem can be resolved

 ### UniCast and Any Cast IP